d-bucur/reading-time-extension/README.md

 A simple Chrome extension that displays an estimated time to read the active tab (like the one you find in Medium articles for example)

-# Notes
+# Download

-This is still in development and not published on the Chrome Web Store yet.
+It's still in development and not published on the Chrome Web Store yet.
+In the meanwhile you can download and load it as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked)

 # Credits

-This is inpsired by [Instant Reading Time](https://github.com/umpox/ReadingTime-BrowserExtension), which is no longer supported by the author.
+This was inspired by [Instant Reading Time](https://github.com/umpox/ReadingTime-BrowserExtension), which is no longer supported by the author.